j0ono0/pinout/docs/pages/KiCad_integration.rst

 KiCad integration
 =================

 *pinout* provides integration with KiCad (version 5 and 6) allowing users to author pinout content directly onto a PCB design.
+This allows a better separation of layout and content where KiCad can become a single content source for a diagram template.

 .. image:: /_static/kicad_screenshot.*